aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 to create these resources, and the new Glue L2 construct assumes they already exist as inputs.
-While best practice is for application and infrastructure code to be as close as possible for teams using fully-implemented DevOps mechanisms, in practice these ETL scripts will likely be managed by a data science team who know Python or Scala and don’t necessarily own or manage their own infrastructure deployments.
+While best practice is for application and infrastructure code to be as close as possible for teams using fully-implemented DevOps mechanisms, in practice these ETL scripts are likely managed by a data science team who know Python or Scala and don’t necessarily own or manage their own infrastructure deployments.
 We want to meet developers where they are, and not assume that all of the code resides in the same repository, Developers can